widdowquinn/find_differential_primers/README.md

                      tests/walkthrough/screened.json
 ```

-This screen produces the new subdirectory `tests/walkthrough/blastn` that contains all the primer sequences in FASTA format, and the tabular output of the BLAST search.
-New files are added to the `eprimer3` subdirectory (with suffix `_screened`), describing the reduced sets of primers, post-screening.
+This screen produces the new subdirectory `tests/walkthrough/blastn` that contains all the primer sequences derived from each genome in FASTA format, and the tabular format output (`.blasttab`) of each BLAST search.
+New files are added to the `deduped` subdirectory (with suffix `_screened`), describing the reduced sets of primers, post-screening.

 ```bash
 $ tree tests/walkthrough/